What is Global Warming?

-You can see from the graph below that the levels clearly go up and down but, since the industrial revolution, the CO2 levels have rocketed to a much higher level than ever before.
-The green line shows what many scientists think is a safer level of CO2.
+You can see from the graph below that the CO2 levels clearly go up and down but, since the industrial revolution, the they have rocketed to a much higher level than ever before.
+The green line (at 350ppm) shows what many scientists think is a safer level of CO2.

 The cutting down of trees and rainforests is also increasing the CO2 and water vapour levels as the plants that would absorb them are being destroyed.

-Natural animal waste will let off methane and the increasing population means increased farming leading to an increase in animals/animal waste.
+Natural animal waste will let off methane and the increasing human population means increased farming, leading to an increase in animals/animal waste.

 What about ozone?

-Ozone (O3) is a substance that natural exists in our atmosphere.
+Ozone (O3) is a substance that naturally exists in our atmosphere.
 Its job is to block out the harmful UV rays from the sun.

 The ozone layer, however, did become damaged due to chemicals called CFC's (chlorofluorocarbons).
 These chemicals were once used as refrigerants and in aerosol cans.

-CFC's were widely used until scientists found that a hole had developed in the ozone layer, that had been caused by CFC's in the atmosphere.
-Since then, all CFC's were banned and luckily the ozone layer has now repaired itself and the harmful rays still being block out.
+CFC's were widely used until scientists found that a hole had developed in the ozone layer.
+It turned out that it had been caused by CFC's in the atmosphere.
+Since then, all CFC's have been banned and, wonderfully, the ozone layer has now repaired itself and the harmful rays are still being blocked out.